What is acupuncture?

 Again, it is found that people respond in the same way whether genuine needles or sham needles are being used.

 These two methods show that the theory of acupuncture involving Qi, meridians and acupuncture points, is not valid and that results can be obtained whether needling occurs or not.
-It's the belief that acupuncture is being performed that seems to make the difference: the placebo effect.
+It's the belief that acupuncture is being performed that seems to make the difference: i.e. placebo effects.

 Needling and the brain